 Slip and Fall Accident at a Private Residence

 If you slip and fall at a private residence and suffer injuries, you might be able to pursue a personal injury claim against the homeowner’s insurance policy.
 Private homeowners can be held responsible for the condition that caused your accident, which might include:

 Suing a neighbor, relative, or friend over a slip and fall injury in his home might seem difficult for personal reasons.
 But the reality is that most homeowners have homeowners insurance, so when you sue them you are actually suing the insurance company for compensation, and unless their insurance is inadequate or your injury is very serious, your host will not have to pay for your injuries out of his pocket.

 Premises liability law will help determine whether or not a homeowner is legally responsible for a hazardous condition.
 These laws consider the relationship between the owner of the home and the injured victim in order to determine whether the homeowner was negligent and responsible for the accident on his property.

 If you are injured in a slip and fall accident in someone else’s home, more than likely you were there as an invited guest, meaning that the homeowner is required to warn you about any dangers he knew or should have known about.
 Failure to do so might make him negligent and entitle you to compensation.

 Before you brush off the incident because you think that bringing a lawsuit will negatively your relationship with the homeowner, you should carefully consider the consequences of not filing a claim, which might be paying the costs of your injury yourself.
-Contact the slip and fall lawyers at O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002 (toll-free) today.
+Contact the slip and fall lawyers at O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002 (toll-free) today.

 Photo courtesy of Wonderlane/Flickr.